Start building today!

 Foundations of Medicine 1

-Gives students a framework on which to base their undergraduate medical studies, including the structural and functional organisation of the human body, beginning with the study of biomolecules and cells, the classification and types of disease.
+This foundations unit will give students a framework on which to base their undergraduate medical studies.
+This includes the structural and functional organisation of the human body, beginning with the study of biomolecules and cells, the classification and types of…

 Foundations of Medicine 2

-Describes the normal structure and function of the musculoskeletal and nervous systems, common musculoskeletal and rheumatological diseases, antimicrobial and antiviral therapies, and laboratory diagnosis of infectious disease.
+This second foundations unit describes the normal structure and function of the musculoskeletal and nervous systems, common musculoskeletal and rheumatological diseases, antimicrobial and antiviral therapies, and laboratory diagnosis of infectious disease.
+Clinical cases focus on the bones, joints, muscles, and…

 Fundamentals of Clinical Science 1

-Focus on the cardiovascular and respiratory systems; basic medical sciences taught in parallel with clinically focussed material including issues relating to population health, health systems and ethics and professionalism.
+CAM201 has a focus on the cardiovascular and respiratory systems and the basic medical sciences are taught in parallel with clinically focussed material which includes issues relating to population health, health systems and ethics and professionalism.
+The second year will…

 Fundamentals of Clinical Science 2

-Builds on preceding units by introducing the student to the gastrointestinal, renal, and reproductive systems.
-Students explore clinical conditions associated with these systems and develop an understanding of the relevant basic medical sciences.
+CAM202 builds on preceding units by introducing the student to the gastrointestinal, renal, and reproductive systems.
+Students will explore clinical conditions associated with these systems and develop an understanding of the relevant basic medical sciences in the context of common…

 Fundamentals of Clinical Science 3

-Continues medical science teaching and introduces clinical rotations.
-Includes neuroscience, anatomy, endocrinology and pathology.
-Students commence clinical rotations in hospital and community settings.
+CAM304 continues medical science teaching and introduces clinical rotations that continue across the year.
+The fundamentals of systems-based clinical science in CAM304 includes neuroscience, anatomy, endocrinology and pathology.
+Students commence clinical rotations in hospital and community settings, integrating their scientific…

 Functional Clinical Practice

-Strengthens the foundations for healthcare practice through a clinical lecture series focusing on multisystem health problems, as well as areas of specialised interest in clinical medicine, including complex multisystem health problems related to metabolic disorders and immune conditions.
+CAM305 strengthens the foundations for healthcare practice through a clinical lecture series focusing on multisystem health problems, as well as areas of specialised interest in clinical medicine.
+Students consider examples of complex multisystem health problems related to metabolic disorders, immune…

 Medicine Year 4A

-An integrated Clinical Placement year unit.
+This unit, along with Unit 4B, is an integrated Clinical Placement year.
 Students are placed in a range of clinical placements.
 Student learning outcomes are organised to deliver the Australian Medical Council (AMC) medical graduate outcomes.
+Additionally, during this Unit…

 Medicine Year 4B

-Along with Unit 4A, an integrated Clinical Placement year.
+This unit, along with Unit 4A, is an integrated Clinical Placement year.
 Students are placed in a range of clinical placements.
 Student learning outcomes are organised to deliver the Australian Medical Council (AMC) medical graduate outcomes.
+Additionally, during this Unit…

 Medicine Year 5A

-An integrated Clinical Placement year.
-Students are placed in a range of clinical attachments.
-Student learning outcomes are organised to deliver the Australian Medical Council (AMC) medical student outcomes.
+This unit, along with 5B, is an integrated Clinical Placement year.
+Students are placed in a range of clinical placements.
+Student learning outcomes are organised to deliver the Australian Medical Council, AMC, medical student outcomes.
+This unit is integrated with…

 Medicine Year 5B

-An integrated Clinical Placement year.
-Students are placed in a range of clinical attachments.
-Student learning outcomes are organised to deliver the Australian Medical Council (AMC) medical student outcomes.
+This unit, along with 5A, is an integrated Clinical Placement year.
+Students are placed in a range of clinical placements.
+Student learning outcomes are organised to deliver the Australian Medical Council, (AMC), medical student outcomes.
+This unit is integrated with…

 Common Questions